xVoid879/1.20-pre5-Loot-Drops/README.md

 ## Changes in 1.20-pre5

-In **Minecraft 1.20-pre5**, Mojang changed loot drop logic for the fifth time in 1.20:
+In **Minecraft 1.20-pre5**, Mojang made some changes to the loot drop logic:

 | Change | What it did |
 | :------ | :----------- |